 In our work we seek to collaborate with leaders and staff to create continuous improvement in challenging situations.
-Giving staff back control means they are able to cope and re-engage.
-This includes:
+When your staff are disengaged, giving them back control means they are able to cope and re-engage.
+This may include:

 - Developing simpler ways of working to better serve users and customers